-Other expense, net, amounted to approximately \$107,000 for the three months ended December 31, 2023 while other income, net amounted to approximately \$55,000 for the three months ended December 31, 2022.
-Such change was primarily attributable to we incurred other income from software developing service, net of cost of approximately \$0.7 million, offset by an unrealized loss approximately \$0.4 million from marketable securities, approximately \$0.3 million redemption premium payment remit to our convertible note holder as a result of floor price triggering event, and amortization of debt discount of approximately \$0.1 million related to our convertible note payable.
+Other expense, net, amounted to approximately \$107,000 \$0.4 million and \$32,000 for the three months ended December 31, 2023 while other income, net amounted to approximately \$55,000 for the three months ended December 31, 2022, March 31, 2024 and 2023, respectively.
+Such change was primarily attributable to we incurred other income from software developing service, net of cost of approximately \$0.7 million, offset by an unrealized loss approximately \$0.4 million from marketable securities, approximately \$0.3 million redemption premium payment remit to our convertible note holder as a result of floor price triggering event, and amortization of debt discount of approximately \$0.1 million related to \$347,000 from our convertible note payable, investment in marketable securities.